perlun/perlun.eu.org/_i18n/en/_posts/2018-07-04-wrestling-with-debian-gnu-linux-and-nvidia.md

 I wish I wouldn't have to write this, but: nVidia graphics cards seem to be a horrible choice for Linux desktops these days.
-Maybe it's always been like that, but the issues still remains to a certain degree.
+Maybe it's always been like that, but the issues unfortunately still remain to a certain degree.

 Some might find the above statement to be overly negative, but believe me:
 I really don't have any negative prejudice towards nVidia as a company.
 If